-Emphasis of matter - Fair Value of Investments
+Fair Value of Investments

-In forming our opinion on the financial statements, which is not modified, we have considered the disclosure in notes 2 and 3 AAA Investments, L.P.'s financial statements concerning the valuation of investments.
-The Directors of the Managing Investment Partner have estimated the fair value of the investments that are not publicly traded at \$2,244.2 million (98.8% of total assets) as of December 31, 2014, and \$1,950.0 million (94.6% of total assets) as of December 31, 2013.
-This value has been estimated by the Directors of the Managing Investment Partner in the absence of readily ascertainable market value.
-However, because of the inherent uncertainty of the valuation, the estimated value may differ materially from the value that would have been realised had a disposal of the investments been made between a willing buyer and seller.
+In arriving at our review conclusion, which is not modified, we have considered the adequacy of the disclosures made in Note 2 concerning the valuation of investments.
+The Directors of the General Partner have estimated the fair value of certain investments at \$2,254.0 million (98.9% of the total assets) and \$2,244.2 million (98.8% of total assets) at March 31, 2015 and December 31, 2014, respectively in the absence of readily determinable market value.
+However, because of the inherent uncertainty of the valuation, the estimated value may differ materially from the value that would have been realized had a disposal of the investments been made between a willing buyer and seller.